AgnosPCB/documentation/docs/how_to/Settings_menu.md

 #### Auto signaling

-By default, the software will numerate the errors after the inspection.
-Disabling this option, only the affected area will be highlighted in color.
+By default, the software numbers each error after the inspection.
+When this option is disabled, only the affected area is highlighted in color, without a number.

 #### Mask color